 i.
 Periodic maintenance procedures undertaken by Summit Hosting;

 C. In the event that Customer authorizes Application Hosting to be accessed by third parties, Customer acknowledges and agrees that Summit Hosting has no obligation to provide connectivity support to such third parties and further, that Summit Hosting has no obligation to prevent such third parties from accessing Customer’s Data and no responsibility or liability whatsoever if Customer Data is disclosed to such third parties or to any other person or party as a result thereof.
 Furthermore, Summit Hosting reserves the right to refuse service to anyone in its sole discretion.
 Customer or a delegate appointed by Customer and confirmed by Summit Hosting shall serve as the sole liaison between Customer and Summit Hosting for purposes of connectivity supporting third party users.

 D. Charges for Customer and Technical Connectivity Support.
 Customer agrees to pay Summit Hosting for requested support which falls outside of the scope of basic support required for Summit Hosting to fulfil its obligations under this Agreement at Summit Hosting’s then-current hourly rate in increments of thirty (30) minutes.
-Summit Hosting reserves the right to estimate such fees in advance and require full or partial payment of such fees prior to the commencement of any work being performed.
+Summit Hosting reserves the right to estimate such fees in advance and require full or partial payment of such fees prior to the commencement of any work being performed.9.
+TERM

 A. Either party may terminate this Agreement if the other party is in default thereof and, other than payment obligations by Customer, has not cured such default within thirty (30) days of receiving written notice thereof.